stevepurdie/saap-docs/content/for-administrators/cluster/upgrade.md

 ## Describing Upgrade Paths

-The following describes how these upgrade paths would apply to Red Hat OpenShift Container Platform version 4.10:
+The following describes how these upgrade paths would apply to Red Hat OpenShift Container Platform version 4.x:

-- When using the stable-4.10 channel, you can upgrade your cluster from 4.10.0 to 4.10.1 or 4.10.2.
-If an issue is discovered     in the 4.10.3 release, then you cannot upgrade to that version.
-When a patch becomes available in the 4.10.4 release, you can update your cluster to that version.
+- When using the stable-4.x channel, you can upgrade your cluster from 4.x.0 to 4.x.1 or 4.x.2.
+If an issue is discovered     in the 4.x.3 release, then you cannot upgrade to that version.
+When a patch becomes available in the 4.x.4 release, you can update your cluster to that version.

     This channel is suited for production environments, as the releases in that channel are tested by Red Hat SREs and support services.
-- The fast-4.10 channel can deliver 4.10.1 and 4.10.2 updates but not 4.11.1.
-This channel is also supported by Red Hat and can be applied to production environments.
+- The fast-4.x channel is also supported by Red Hat and can be applied to production environments.

     Administrators must specifically choose a different minor version channel, such as fast-4.11, in order to upgrade to a new release in a new minor version.
-- The candidate-4.10 channel allows you to install the latest features of OpenShift.
-With this channel, you can upgrade to all z-stream releases, such as 4.10.1, 4.10.2, 4.10.3, and so on.
+- The candidate-4.x channel allows you to install the latest features of OpenShift.
+With this channel, you can upgrade to all z-stream releases, such as 4.x.1, 4.x.2, 4.x.3, and so on.

     You use this channel to have access to the latest features of the product as they get released.
 This channel is suited for development and pre-production environments.